Fair Cake-Cutting in Practice: Appendix 3: Omitted Proofs

-To see why the split in pieces 1-4, 5, and 6 is an equilibrium strategy for agent 1 we show that $4/9-\epsilon$ is the maximum utility she can get, by examining all other possible cuts she could make at the beginning of the procedure.
-Let $c_1$ and $c_2$ denote the cuts of agent 1, $T$ denote the trimmings, and $t_1$ and $ t_2$ denote the cuts that divide the trimmings.
-We denote by $c_i\in P$, for $i=1,2$ the fact that the $i$-th cut is in part P (or on its boundary), and we denote by $r_j$, $l_j$ the right and left boundary, respectively, of part $j$, for $j=1,\ldots,6$. \begin{itemize} \item $c_1,c_2\in 6$.
-Under our tie-breaking assumptions, $T=[0,c_1)$ and agent 1 will get the least valuable piece among $[c_1,c_2)$ and $[c_2,1]$ before the splitting of the trimmings. $T$ will be split by $t_1=l_3$ and $t_2=1/3+\frac{c_1-1/3}{2}$, and agent 1 will also get her second most valuable part of T. In total, agent 1 will get at most $\frac{1-c_1}{2}+\frac{c_1-1/3}{2}\leq 1/3.$
+It remains to show that the split in pieces $P_1\cup P_2\cup P_3\cup P_4$, $P_5$, and $P_6$ is a best response strategy for agent 1 assuming that the other two agents behave non-strategically.
+Indeed, we show that $4/9$ is the maximum utility she can get, by examining all other possible cuts she could make at the beginning of the procedure.
+Let $c_1$ and $c_2$ denote the cuts of agent 1 and let $c_i\in P$, for $i=1,2$, denote the fact that the $i$-th cut is inside part $P$ (including its boundary). \begin{itemize} \item $c_1,c_2\in P_6$.
+We get that $T=(0,c_1)$ and agent 1 will get the least valuable piece among $[c_1,c_2)$ and $[c_2,1]$ before the splitting of the trimmings. $T$ will be split so that the leftmost part is $P_1\cup P_2$ and the other two parts have equal value for agent 1; agent 1 will receive one of the two rightmost parts of $T$.
+In total, agent 1 will get at most $1/3$ (half of what $P_3\cup P_4\cup P_5\cup P_6$ is worth).

+\item $c_1\in P_4,c_2\in P_6$.
+Assume first that $c_1$ is not the right boundary of $P_4$.
+It holds that $T=[r,c_1)$, where $r$ is the left boundary of $P_3$.
+Agent 1 will get piece $[c_2,1)$ before the splitting of the trimmings.
+Agent 1 will ony have positive value for one part of the trimmings and by our assumption she won't be allowed to take it.
+She cannot get utility more than $1/3$ overall.
+If $c_1$ is the right boundary of $P_4$, then the dominating strategy of agent 1 is the one we claim to be her best responce, i.e. where $c_2$ is the left boundary of $P_6$, which leads to utility $4/9$ for agent 1.